vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 ::: info Note

-An enum can be set in a class
+An enum can be declared inside a class

 :::